February 16, 2021

 The Academy recommends obtaining nutrients primarily through food, because multivitamin and mineral supplements are not scientifically proven to prevent disease.
 They can benefit those who are unable to meet vitamin and mineral requirements through food or have been diagnosed with a deficiency, according to the Academy's 2018 position paper "Micronutrient Supplementation."

 "To get the most nutrients out of your meals, a registered dietitian nutritionist can help navigate delicious, healthful eating plans that are individualized to meet your preferences.
 An RDN can also provide guidance if supplements are needed," McWhorter said.
-To find a registered dietitian nutritionist near you, use the Academy's online Find an Expert service.
+To find a registered dietitian nutritionist near you, use the Academy's online Find a Nutrition Expert service.

 McWhorter recommends the following nutrients to help support a healthy immune system:

 - Beta carotene is found in plant foods, such as sweet potatoes, spinach, carrots, mango, broccoli and tomatoes.

 - Vitamin C is found in citrus fruits such as oranges and grapefruit, bell peppers, and strawberries or foods fortified with vitamin C, such as some breakfast cereals.

 - Vitamin D is found in fatty fish, eggs and milk and 100% juices fortified with vitamin D.